Short Term Practicum: Restorative Justice and Mediation

 Restorative Justice: Barb Blazej, Margaret Micolichek

 (see biographies for instructors at end of page)

 Mediation immerses students in a problem-solving approach to resolving disputes.
 Drawing from diverse disciplines, coaching, class discussions, presentations, and role play, students gain a deeper understanding of conflict.
 Using the classroom as a conflict skills workshop, students acquire tools to improve communication and facilitate cooperation and collaboration.
 Students will receive a Certificate of Completion, proof of 40 hours of mediation training, a commonly accepted state and national standard for new Mediators.

 Restorative Justice seeks a humanistic response to conflict, wrongdoing and crime.
 Students learn the Restorative Justice techniques of circle facilitation, restorative language, and observation, focusing on its practice in the juvenile justice system, in communities, and on college campuses.
-The Bates Mediation and Restorative Justice Fellows were trained and certified in this Short Term Practicum in 2015.
+The Bates Mediation and Restorative Justice Fellows have been trained and certified in this Short Term Practicum.
+Offered in 2015 and 2017.

 Biographies of Lead Practitioners-in-Residence: